checkedc/checkedc/README.md

 an experimental compiler installer is available  on the Checked C clang [releases page](https://github.com/Microsoft/checkedc-clang/releases).
 The compiler is **not ready  for production use**.
-Core features of the language extension are not implemented completely yet, including [some](https://github.com/Microsoft/checkedc-clang/wiki/Missing-runtime-and-static-checks) of the runtime checks and
+Core features of the language extension are not implemented yet, including [some](https://github.com/Microsoft/checkedc-clang/wiki/Missing-runtime-and-static-checks) of the runtime checks and
 [important parts](https://github.com/Microsoft/checkedc-clang/wiki/Missing-runtime-and-static-checks)